Saraju Mohanty

-Saraju Mohanty is an American professor of the Department of Computer Science and Engineering, and the director of the Smart Electronic Systems Laboratory, at the University of North Texas in Denton, Texas.
+Saraju Mohanty is an Indian-American professor of the Department of Computer Science and Engineering, and the director of the Smart Electronic Systems Laboratory, at the University of North Texas in Denton, Texas.
 Mohanty received a Glorious India Award – Rich and Famous NRIs of America in 2017 for his contributions to the discipline.
-Mohanty is a researcher in the areas of "consumer electronics for smart cities", "application-Specific things for efficient edge computing", and "methodologies for digital and mixed-signal hardware".
-He has made significant research contributions to security and IP protection of consumer electronic systems, hardware-assisted security and protection, high-level synthesis of digital signal processing (DSP) hardware, and mixed-signal integrated circuit computer-aided design and electronic design automation.
-Mohanty has been the editor-in-chief (EiC) of the IEEE Consumer Electronics Magazine since 2016.
-He has held the Chair of the IEEE Computer Society's Technical Committee on Very Large Scale Integration since September 2014.
-He holds 4 US patents in the areas of his research, and has published 220 research articles and 3 books.
+Mohanty is a researcher in the areas of "smart electronics for smart cities/villages", "smart healthcare", "application-Specific things for efficient edge computing", and "methodologies for digital and mixed-signal hardware".
+He has made significant research contributions to security by design (SbD) for electronic systems, hardware-assisted security (HAS) and protection, high-level synthesis of digital signal processing (DSP) hardware, and mixed-signal integrated circuit computer-aided design and electronic design automation.
+Mohanty has been the editor-in-chief (EiC) of the IEEE Consumer Electronics Magazine during 2016-2021.
+He has held the Chair of the IEEE Computer Society's Technical Committee on Very Large Scale Integration during 2014-2018.
+He holds 4 US patents in the areas of his research, and has published 500 research articles and 5 books.
+He is ranked among top 2% faculty around the world in Computer Science and Engineering discipline as per the standardized citation metric adopted by the Public Library of Science Biology journal.

 Education

 Saraju Mohanty started his schooling at Lodhachua, Nayagarh, Odisha.
 After graduating from Badagada Government High School, Bhubaneswar in 1988, Mohanty completed a 10+2 Science degree from Rajdhani College, Bhubaneswar in 1990.
 He received his bachelor's degree in electrical engineering from the College of Engineering and Technology, Bhubaneswar, Orissa University of Agriculture and Technology, in 1995.

 In 1999 Mohanty completed a master's degree in engineering in Systems Science and Automation from the Indian Institute of Science in Bangalore, India.
 His thesis mentors at IISc were Professor K. R. Ramakrishnan and Professor Mohan Kankanhalli (IEEE Fellow) with whom he co-authored his first peer-reviewed paper.

 Mohanty earned a PhD in computer engineering from the University of South Florida in 2003.
-His PhD mentor was Professor N. Ranganathan (IEEE Fellow and AAAS Fellow).
+His PhD mentor was Professor Nagarajan Ranganathan (IEEE Fellow and AAAS Fellow).